 The whole of last week had me thinking of how I was going to celebrate the one year anniversary of Mr. Perfect debuting on Bellanaija.
-I was so proud of that story, and wanted my new audience to enjoy the ride.
-Then Sunday evening I went to the movies with my aunt to watch the classic Living in Bondage (part 2) as many enjoyed the first part when it premiered 27 years ago.
-I thoroughly enjoyed the film, and even had ideas to write about it on here, and that was going to be my first ever Nigerian movie with a message.
+I was so proud of that story and wanted my new audience to enjoy the ride.
+Then Sunday evening I went to the movies with my aunt to watch the nostalgic Living in Bondage (part 2) as many enjoyed the first part when it premiered 27 years ago.
+I thoroughly enjoyed the film and even had ideas to write about it on here, and that was going to be my first ever Nigerian movie with a message.
 So I was excited about all of that; mostly because I would have content for the week.

-Then my aunt’s phone kept ringing at the cinema while we were totally engrossed in the journey of Nnamdi Okeke, in his quest for riches; and she kept answering her phone (like a typical Nigerian does, while watching a movie) stating to everyone that she was at the cinema, watching living in bondage part two, (I did not know why she had to spell it out, haha) and would call them afterwards.
+Then my aunt’s phone kept ringing at the cinema while we were totally engrossed in the journey of Nnamdi Okeke, in his quest for riches; and she kept answering her phone (as a typical Nigerian does, while watching a movie) stating to everyone that she was at the cinema, watching living in bondage part two, (I did not know why she had to spell it out, haha) and would call them afterward.

 After our night out, we discussed the movie, and other trivial things I was dealing with, trivial now, in comparison to the news we were about to receive.
 When we got to my house, I quickly hopped out of the car, while she proceeded to call the lady that had been trying to reach her.
-So I went into the house to alert my cousin, that her mom was outside waiting on her, when I heard my aunt mutter these words—“is she still breathing?” already worried, myself and my cousin tried to figure out who was fighting for their life.
+So I went into the house to alert my cousin, that her mom was outside waiting on her when we heard my aunt mutter these words—“is she still breathing?” already worried, I and my cousin tried to figure out who was fighting for their life.
 For the life of me, I did not even think it was going to be you Lolia!
-Ah my sweet Lolia!
+Ah, my sweet Lolia!
 How come?
 You were the last person on my mind; I thought it was someone older.

 The wickedness that swirls around us, has me wondering to what end?